 If you’re a US citizen, green card holder, or US/Costa Rican dual citizen, and you have been living in Costa Rica but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up with your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Costa Rican taxes – what you need to know

 Costa Rica only taxes residents (defined as anyone who is in Costa Rica for at least six months during a tax year) on income generated in Costa Rica.
-Tax rates are relatively low compared with the US, ranging from zero to 15% for employment income, and zero to 25% for other income types.
+Tax rates are relatively low compared with the US, ranging from zero to 25%.
+Non-residents with Costa Rican income are also subject to a withholding tax.

-There is also a small property tax payable annually by property owners based on the value of the property, however there is no capital gains tax in Costa Rica.
+There is also a small property tax payable annually by property owners based on the value of the property.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Costa Rica that you contact a US expat tax specialist.